Post-Apocalyptic Fiction

 The Last Man (1826), by Mary Shelly (Yes, the same woman who wrote Frankenstein in 1823), is often cited as the first modern example of post-apocalyptic fiction.
 In this story, several people struggle to survive in a world wracked by plague.
 This was however only the beginning of a surge in speculation on the theme.
 Other early examples include The Conversation of Eiros and Charmion (1839) by Edgar Allen Poe, After London (1885) by Richard Jeffries, and The Time Machine (1895) by H.G.
 Wells.

-Perhaps spurred on by the success of the aforementioned works in the late nineteenth century, or perhaps born of a universal malaise in the face of industrialization, economic collapse, and global warfare; the apocalyptic and post-apocalyptic genres grew over the twentieth century to become one of the most popular subgenres of speculative fiction.
-One must give credit also to the rise of science fiction itself during this time, although this particular niche seems to outshine the rest in its mainstream appeal.
+Perhaps spurred on by the success of the aforementioned works in the late nineteenth century, or perhaps born of a universal malaise in the face of industrialization, economic collapse, and global warfare, the apocalyptic and post-apocalyptic genres grew over the twentieth century to become one of the most popular subgenres of speculative fiction.
+One must give credit also to the rise of science fiction itself during this time, although this particular niche is notable for its mainstream appeal.

-Some prominent examples of post-apocalyptic literature from this era include When Worlds Collide (1933) and After Worlds Collide (1934), both by Philip Wylie and Edwin Balmer, I Am Legend (1954) by Richard Matheson, Alas, Babylon (1959) by Pat Frank, Hothouse (1961) by Brian Aldiss, The Sheep Look Up (1972) by John Brunner, and Always Coming Home (1985) by Ursula K. Le Guinn.
+Some prominent examples of post-apocalyptic literature from this era include When Worlds Collide (1933) by Philip Wylie and Edwin Balmer, I Am Legend (1954) by Richard Matheson, Alas, Babylon (1959) by Pat Frank, Hothouse (1961) by Brian Aldiss, The Sheep Look Up (1972) by John Brunner, and Always Coming Home (1985) by Ursula K. Le Guinn.

-Soon, some of these books were being adapted into films.
+Before long, some of these books were adapted into films.
 Notably, the release of the adaptation of When Worlds Collide in 1951 was not only part of the golden age of science fiction literature and film, but also a tipping point for the popularity of apocalyptic and post-apocalyptic fiction.

-What can one expect from apocalyptic and post-apocalyptic fiction.
-The genres can cross over many other genres, include several common or uncommon tropes, and can explore a variety of themes.
+What can one expect from post-apocalyptic fiction?
+The genre can cross over many other genres, include several common or uncommon tropes, and can explore a variety of themes.

-As a genre, these are almost always also science fiction stories as they are speculating on future events in our world (or another).
-They could also be fantasy if they are set in a speculative secondary world with fantastic elements, such as the Dark Sun campaign setting for Dungeons and Dragons, and accompanying novels.
+As a genre, post-apocalyptic fiction almost always involves science fiction stories, as they generally speculate on future events in our world.
+This, however, isn’t a rule of the genre.
+These stories might also be fantasy if they are set in a speculative secondary world with fantastic elements, such as the Dark Sun campaign setting for Dungeons and Dragons and its accompanying novels.
 I highly recommend from this The Prism Pentad (1991-1993) by Troy Denning and the Tribe of One trilogy (1993-1994) by Simon Hawke.
-In this world, magic users draw their power from living things, and through overuse and greed they have turned a once-lush world into an endless desert.
+In this world, magic users draw their power from living things.
+Through overuse and greed, they have turned a once-lush world into an endless desert.

 The apocalypse also suits itself well to horror tales, as evidenced by the widely popular zombie apocalypse subgenre.
 Films such as Dawn of the Dead 1978 (surpassed by the 2004 remake, in my opinion), 28 Days Later (2002), Shaun of the Dead (2004), I Am Legend (2007), and Zombieland (2009) are among the most notable examples.

-Other than genre, tropes one will see include the titular apocalypse, a breakdown of societal norms, economic collapse, survival scenarios, conflict over limited resources, the preservation of knowledge, or the search for lost knowledge.
+Tropes one might expect to see in post-apocalyptic fiction include the titular apocalypse, a breakdown of societal norms, economic collapse, survival scenarios, conflict over limited resources, the preservation of knowledge, or the search for lost knowledge.

 Common themes explored might include the importance of solidarity, the base instincts of mankind versus our heightened sensibilities, the perseverance of nature, the role of government (and the ramifications of its dissolution), the “might makes right” paradigm, and akin to the latter: universal rights versus a meritocracy.